A Dutch-Book Trap for Misspecification: Belief systems

+such that, if one discounted odds ratio is $0$, no discounted odds ratio is infinite. \end{definition}

-A discounted odds ratio compares the probabilities attributed to two states at the same contingency.
-When the probabilities $p(h|s)$ do not depend on the state, discounted odds ratios boil down to (standard) odds ratios and will be referred to as such.
-A generalized odds ratio compares the probabilities of two states at two different contingencies, via a chain of comparisons with other states.
+A discounted odds ratio compares the probabilities attributed to two states in the same contingency.
+A generalized odds ratio compares the probabilities of two states, $s$ and $s^{\prime }$, in two different contingencies, $h^{1}$ and $h^{n}$, via a chain of comparisons with other states ($s$ with $s^{1}$, $s^{1}$ with $s^{2}$, ..., until $s^{n-1}$ with $s^{\prime }$) in different contingencies ($h^{1}$ for $s,s^{1}$, $h^{2}$ for $s^{1},s^{2}$, and so on). \footnote{ The formal definition allows contingencies and states to repeat, because this will be convenient for the proofs.} In the independence case, discounted odds ratios boil down to (standard)\ odds ratios.

+The strong rule of coherence that shelters from Dutch-booking in objective expected terms is the equivalence of all generalized odds ratios between any two states.

+\begin{definition} We say that a belief system is \textbf{completely coherent} when, for every $ s,s^{\prime }\in \mathcal{S}$, the generalized odds ratios between $s$ and $ s^{\prime }$ are all identical. \end{definition}

-Now I illustrate the notions of belief system and odds ratios through the running example.
+We illustrate the notions of belief system and generalized odds ratio through the running example.